Protection against and recovery from host server down (HSD) issue

 The database servers are separate from the web servers so that all of the web servers have real-time access to the same data at the same time.
 The second database server mirrors the primary database server and can become the primary database server if the current primary database server goes offline.
 This redundancy protects your data as well as your online presence.
 Additionally, separating your database servers from your Internet traffic creates a more secure environment and provides added protection for your data.

 Of course, you are thinking that this solution is more expensive than a single server solution, and you are right!
 It is!
 But consider this: how much does an hour of downtime cost you, in both money and reputation?
 Only you can answer that and determine if keeping your solution online and protecting your data is worth the additional expense.

 In addition to the previous solution, it’s always a good idea to maintain a current backup copy of your data outside the Cloud and maintain a recent or daily image of your web and database servers here at Rackspace.
-Solutions such as Rackspace Cloud Backup and Cloud Images are very inexpensive.
+Solutions such as Rackspace Cloud Backup and Cloud Server Snapshots are very inexpensive.

-When you have a single Cloud server solution, recovery can be problematic.
+When you have a single Cloud Server solution, recovery can be problematic.
 When your server is down from an HSD issue, or for any other reason, your main concern is getting your solution back online to serve your customers.
 Our operations team works as fast as possible to get your solution back online, and normally this happens quickly.